 The @media conference, or Web Directions as it is officially called these days, was once one of the pinnacles of web development.
 The celebrities of the web community gathered once a year and confirmed their positions as generals in the web standards war.
 In 2006 my colleague Roger Johansson from 456 Berea Street was one of the speakers.
-Five years later, a lot has changed.
+Five years later, a lot has changed in the web industry.

 Several names from the previous era remain in the scene.
-Colorful characters such as Andy Clarke, Bruce Lawson and Jeremy Keith are still here, reinforced by young and talented professionals in the field.
+Members of the old guard such as Andy Clarke, Bruce Lawson and Jeremy Keith are still here, reinforced by young and talented professionals in the field.
 But the war is almost over since most vendors embrace web standards today.
-Heck, even Microsoft are doing their part with Internet Explorer 9, even though that version only has partial implementation of JavaScript and CSS3 so far.
+Microsoft are also doing their part with Internet Explorer 9, even though that version only has partial implementation of JavaScript and CSS3 so far.

 This means that the brilliant minds can focus on other stuff.
 But what will that be?
 The conference was mainly about HTML5, CSS3 and mobile development.

-Anton and Reine Anton and Reine roaming the Queen Elizabeth Hall.
+Anton and Reine Roaming the Queen Elizabeth Hall.

 First we attended a full day workshop on building mobile apps, led by Jonathan Stark.
-There are often divided camps on whether to do pure native apps or go for web apps, but we went for hybrid apps which is web files bundled in a native executable.
+There are divided opinions on whether to do pure native apps or go for web apps, but we went for hybrid apps which is basically web files bundled in a native executable.
 I like this approach, since we’re getting the best from both worlds.

 But there is usually a bit of black magic involved.
 To keep your sanity while developing I recommend using the helper tools available.
 One of the most popular is PhoneGap, an open source native app wrapper which enables support for native devices such as camera and accelerator.
 Unfortunately PhoneGap requires XCode, which only runs on Macs.
 But there is a workaround where you upload the code to a server, compile it and later download the compiled files.